We Compare SPAXX vs FZFXX:

 For actively managed mutual funds, a decent expense ratio may range from 0.04% to 1.0%, 0.40% for a domestic bond fund, and 1.0% for an international stock fund.

-A passive fund will most likely attract minimal management cost, a reasonable expense ratio ranging from 0.05% to 0.20%.
+A passive fund will most likely attract minimal management cost and a reasonable expense ratio ranging from 0.05% to 0.20%.

 FZFXX has an expense ratio of 0.29%